Kentucky Spinal Injury Lawyer

 Past and Future Medical Bills

 Everything from ambulance and emergency room bills, doctor bills, hospital bills, pharmacy and medication costs and special assistive equipment qualify under damages that are covered in most spinal injury claims.
 These past medical bills, already incurred by you, are covered.

 In addition, damages cover your future medical bills that are anticipated because of your spinal injury.
-These can include ongoing medical treatment, rehabilitation, physical and occupational therapy, prosthetics, speech therapy, and any other medical support necessary to return you to your greatest level of function.
+A spinal injury lawyer can explain these damages in greater detail.
+They can include ongoing medical treatment, rehabilitation, physical and occupational therapy, prosthetics, speech therapy, and any other medical support necessary to return you to your greatest level of function.
 In some cases, these can be fairly large dollar amounts.

 Lost Wages/Past and Future

 Spending days, weeks and sometimes months in doctors’ offices or in a hospital bed means lots of time off work.
 After exhausting company sick time and vacation time, if you have any, you are left with no money coming in and lots of money going out for medical bills and other expenses.
 In a case such as this, your Kentucky spinal cord injury lawyer can ask for past and future lost wages as damages in a lawsuit.

 Financial compensation can be awarded not only for the wages you’ve missed out on up to this point, but also for future loss of earnings due to disability, reduced motor functioning, inability to perform tasks and various other limitations.
 For greater explanation of “lost wages,” contact Kentucky spine injury attorney Billy Johnson at 606-437-4488.